 A number of key musicians took part in public discussions as well as other groups including teachers, archivists, listening societies, filmmakers, record companies, bloggers, artists and academics.

-And one of South Africa’s most influential verteran jazz musicians, Tete Mbambisa, recorded ‘Black Heroes’, his first recorded output in 20 years.
+And one of South Africa’s most influential veteran jazz musicians, Tete Mbambisa, recorded ‘Black Heroes’, his first recorded output in 20 years.
 This acclaimed solo piano recording was produced by one of the research team and was originally conceived as a means of researching Mbambisa’s compositional technique.
 It has received significant airplay in South Africa and elsewhere.

 The research has had a number of impacts in four related archival areas.

-It has identified, and addressed, two gaps in the South Africa jazz archive: It highlighted a lack of space given to musicians’ thoughts on the musical aspects of their art and set about creating the largest publicly accessible interview archive featuring South African musicians, focussing on their musical priorities rather than socio-political ones.
+It has identified, and addressed, two gaps in the South Africa jazz archive: It highlighted a lack of space given to musicians’ thoughts on the musical aspects of their art and set about creating the largest publicly accessible interview archive featuring South African musicians, focusing on their musical priorities rather than socio-political ones.

-It also identified the significant number of musicians who left South Africa during the aparthied years and, in some cases, died before they had a chance to return when democracy was implemented, resulting in a rupture to intergenerational knowledge exchange in the jazz community.
+It also identified the significant number of musicians who left South Africa during the apartheid years and, in some cases, died before they had a chance to return when democracy was implemented, resulting in a rupture to intergenerational knowledge exchange in the jazz community.
 Our researchers worked with veteran pianist and composer Tete Mbambisa on notating his music for the first time, which enabled performances with three UK-based musicians, younger South African players and a South African musician now based in Sweden.
 Concert tours and recorded material have also followed on this research.

 The research has increased the public’s awareness in the South African jazz archive by organising a number of public discussion days which included participants from both inside and outside academic and archivist circles, generating debate and increasing the public’s understanding of musical heritage.
 It has also provided a link between the archive and education by introducing students from the University of Fort Hare, the University of KwaZulu Natal, the University of Cape Town, Stellenbosch University and the University of York to the archival work.
 Public concerts have also taken place in York and Cape Town.